ghc/ghc/docs/users_guide/runtime_control.rst

     ``THUNK``).
 To get a more detailed profile, use the full profiling support (:ref:`profiling`).
 Can be shortened to :rts-flag:`-h`.

+    .. note:: The meaning of the shortened :rts-flag:`-h` is dependent on whether your program was compiled for profiling.
+              (See :ref:`rts-options-heap-prof` for details.)

 .. rts-flag:: -L ⟨n⟩

     :default: 25 characters